Mitsubishi Pajero V80

 At high mileages the aluminium cylinder heads can crack between the valves.
 Water gets into the oil and compression drops.
 A new OEM head costs around 1,600 EUR per unit.

-Symptoms: Whitish oil sludge on the cam cover, fine water mist on cranking, compression drop - !!
+Symptoms: Rising coolant consumption, overheating, white smoke from the exhaust, oil sludge in the expansion tank, heater not getting warm. - !!
 Timing belt — mandatory interval from 90,000 km

 Interference engine: if the timing belt breaks valves hit pistons — total engine failure.
 Must replace every 90,000 km or 6 years; always replace the water pump at the same time.